 We recommend you arrive at the Lisbon Airport (LIS) in Lisbon, Portugal on or before September 5, 2019.
 We’ll meet as a group at 8am on September 6, 2019.
 Our last day of this adventure is September 12, 2019.
 You should schedule flights home after 12:30pm from the Francisco Sá Carneiro Airport (OPO) in Porto, Portugal.

 Who is going on this trip?

-We limit the group to no more than 20 adventurers.
-You can expect to be joined by a diverse range of fellow travelers in terms of age and background – including solo travelers, couples and friends traveling together.
-Our experiences are about being fun and inclusive.
+This is a women-only trip.
+We limit the group to no more than 20 fellow adventurers and your Modern Adventure team.
+Our experiences are fun and inclusive, and you can expect to be joined by a diverse group in terms of age, background, and interests — including solo travelers, couples, and friends traveling together.
+This adventure is recommended for travelers age 18 and above.

 What is the cancellation policy?

-You may cancel up to 96 days prior to the scheduled departure date and receive a full refund minus a $500 per-person service fee.
-If you cancel between 61 and 95 days in advance, there is a 50% cancellation fee.
-Within 60 days or less of departure there is a 100% cancellation fee.
-We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being cancelled.
-(See our Terms and Conditions for full details.)
+You may cancel on or before June 2, 2019, and receive a full refund minus a $500 per-person service fee.
+If you cancel between June 3 and July 7, 2019 there is a 50% cancellation fee.
+On or after July 8, 2019 there is a 100% cancellation fee.
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or in case of the trip being canceled.
+(See our Terms and Conditions for full details)